shaneapowell/upython-wifi-setup/README.md

 I copied the `src/uwifisetup` into the micropython firmware `modules` directory.
 I also copied over the `src/www/_uwifisetup/*.py` files.
 Finally, the non .py files found in the `src/www/_uwifisetup` directory must be placed into the main filesystem of your device.
 They cannot be pre-frozen as they are not source files.

 # Credentials
-The access point name, and wifi password are stored in a plain text json file `creds.json` in the root of the data parition.
+The access point name, and wifi password are stored in a plain text json file `creds.json` in the root of the data partition.

 # Reference
 Functions and Use Reference